seqscope/NovaScope/docs/fulldoc/rules/fastq2sbcd.md

 ### (1) Per-Tile Spatial Barcode Maps

 **Description**:
 The spatial barcode map for each tile is stored in a zipped, tab-separated file.
-These files map the barcodes to their coordinates within the tile, facilitating easier matching with 2nd-Seq sequences through reverse-complemented barcodes.
+These files map spatial barcodes to their coordinates within the tile, facilitating easier matching with 2nd-Seq sequences through reverse-complemented barcodes.

 **File Naming Convention**:
  `<lane_id>_<tile_id>.sbcds.sorted.tsv.gz`